abogdanova/SwarmGE/README.txt

             - Subtree
                 Activate with "--crossover subtree"
         - Mutation
+            The ability to specify the number of mutation events per individual is provided.
+This works for both genome mutation and subtree mutation.
+The default number of mutation events is 1 per individual.
+This value can be changed with  the flag:

+            "--mutation_events [INT]"

+            where [INT] is an integer which specifies the number of mutation events per individual.
+Note that for subtree mutation exactly this number of mutation events will occur, but for integer flip mutation this will only affect the probability of mutation events occurring.

             - Int Flip
                 Activate with "--mutation int_flip"

+                Default mutation probability is 1 over the length of the genome.
+This can be changed with the flag:

+                "--mutation_probability [NUM]"

+                where [NUM] is a float between 0 and 1.
+This will change the mutation probability for each codon to the probability specified.
             - Subtree
                 Activate with "--mutation subtree"